-Number on Map (4) Other qualifying person 12(2A)(a) of the Acquis 1981 (5) der section 12(2A)(b) of the t 1981 - not otherwise shown Name and Address Description of interest to be acquired Name and Address Description of the land for which the person in adjoining column is likely to make a claim inconvenience to the Trustees or other owners or occupiers for the time being of adjoining land of the Trustees, within 12 months from the date of the Deed to erect and maintain a boundary fence on the north and east boundary referred to in a Conveyance dated 20 November 1928 - Unknown successors in title to John David Ruddock · · 16 As plot 15 As plot 15 As plot 15 As plot 15 18 - - - - 19 As plot 11 As plot 11 As plot 11 As plot 11 20 As plot 11 As plot 11 As plot 11 As plot 11 21 As plot 11 As plot 11 As plot 11 As plot 11 22 As plot 11 As plot 11 As plot 11 As plot 11 24 Royal Bank of Scotland PLC (Co.
+Number on Map (4) Other qualifying persons under section 12(2A)(a) of the Acquisition of Land Act 1981 (5) Qualifying persons under section 12(2A)(b) of the Acquisition of Land Act 1981 - not otherwise shown in Tables 1 & 2 Name and Address Description of interest to be acquired Name and Address Description of the land for which the person in adjoining column is likely to make a claim inconvenience to the Trustees or other owners or occupiers for the time being of adjoining land of the Trustees, within 12 months from the date of the Deed to erect and maintain a boundary fence on the north and east boundary referred to in a Conveyance dated 20 November 1928 - Unknown successors in title to John David Ruddock · · 16 As plot 15 As plot 15 As plot 15 As plot 15 18 - - - - 19 As plot 11 As plot 11 As plot 11 As plot 11 20 As plot 11 As plot 11 As plot 11 As plot 11 21 As plot 11 As plot 11 As plot 11 As plot 11 22 As plot 11 As plot 11 As plot 11 As plot 11 24 Royal Bank of Scotland PLC (Co.
 Reg.
 No. SC90312) whose registered office is at 36 St Andrews Square, Edinburgh EH2 2YB and whose correspondence address is Credit Documentation PO Box 339, Manchester, M60 2AH 2009 registered under title LL311168 25 As plot 11 As plot 11 As plot 11 As plot 11 30 All interests (except those interests owned by the acquiring authority - - 31 - All interests (except those interests owned by the acquiring authority - - 32 - All interests (except those interests owned by the acquiring authority - -

-Number on Map (4) Other qualifying personal 12(2A)(a) of the Acquising 1981 (5) sition of Land Act Acquisition of Land Ac in Tables 1 & 2 der section 12(2A)(b) of the t 1981 - not otherwise shown Name and Address Description of interest to be acquired Name and Address Description of the land for which the person in adjoining column is likely to make a claim 33 - All interests (except those interests owned by the acquiring authority - - 34 - All interests (except those interests owned by the acquiring authority - 35 - All interests (except those interests owned by the acquiring authority - In the Par rish of Scothern in the D istrict of West Lind sey • 23 Lloyds Bank PLC (Co.
+Number on Map (4) Other qualifying persons under section 12(2A)(a) of the Acquisition of Land Act 1981 Acquisition of Land Act 1981 - not otherwise shown in Tables 1 & 2 Name and Address Description of interest to be acquired Name and Address Description of the land for which the person in adjoining column is likely to make a claim 33 - All interests (except those interests owned by the acquiring authority - - 34 - All interests (except those interests owned by the acquiring authority - 35 - All interests (except those interests owned by the acquiring authority - In the Par rish of Scothern in the D istrict of West Lind sey • 23 Lloyds Bank PLC (Co.
 Reg.
 No. 002065) whose registered office is 25 Gresham Street, London, EC2V 7HN and whose correspondence address is Dept 3282 Pendleford Securities Centre, Pendleford Business Park, Wobaston Road, Wolverhampton, WV9 5HZ As mortgagee in respect of the Legal Charge dated 26 May 2017 registered under LL152718 - Midland Bank Trust Company Limited Benefit of various rights reserved to and subject to rights granted in connection to public and private rights of way, water, drainage, sewerage, telephone and telegraphic services, electricity, gas supplies watercourses light and air and all other easements or purported easements rights and privileges affecting the property and to any liability to repair or contribute to the repair of roads ways passages sewers drains (including manholes connected) cables wires poles conduits water or gas mains or other apparatus gutters fences and like other matter, the right of free uninterrupted passage of and running of water soil gas